giampaolo/psutil/docs/index.rst

     Compare process memory to total physical system memory and calculate process memory utilization as a percentage.
     *memtype* argument is a string that dictates what type of process memory you want to compare against.
-You can choose between the namedtuple field names returned by :meth:`memory_info` and :meth:`memory_full_info`
+You can choose between the named tuple field names returned by :meth:`memory_info` and :meth:`memory_full_info`
     (defaults to ``"rss"``).